openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Restore operation works the same, just in the other direction - copying contents of `/var/lib/microshift.bak/ostree-deploy-id/` to `/var/lib/microshift/`.

-End user documentation needs to include guidance on setting up filesystem to fullfil requirements for using copy-on-write (e.g. making sure some filesystem options are not disabled).
+End user documentation needs to include:
+- guidance on setting up filesystem to fullfil requirements for using copy-on-write (e.g. making sure some filesystem options are not disabled).
+- remark that in case of missing CoW support, full backup will be made.

 ### Contents of MicroShift data backup